arthursw/wetlands/docs/advanced_example.md

 ---

-Now, let's examine the `advanced_example_module.py` script, which is executed by Wetlands in the isolated environment via `executeCommands`.
+Now, let's examine the `advanced_example_module.py` script, which is executed by Wetlands in the isolated environment via `execute_commands`.

 **Define Callable Functions**

-This script defines the functions (`downloadImage`, `segmentImage`) that the main script will invoke remotely.
+This script defines the functions (`download_image`, `segment_image`) that the main script will invoke remotely.
 These functions perform the actual work (downloading, segmenting using `example_module`) *inside the environment* and use the provided `connection` object to send back results or status messages.

 ```python
 # advanced_example_module.py